mitkof6/OpenSimRT/README.md

 `residual_reduction_algorithm`, `static_optimziation`,
 `computed_muscle_control`.
 The `real_time` folder contains results from the tests of different sub-modules.
-The `scripts` sub-folder contains automatic `Python` scripts that compare real-time and offline results and generate files into the corresponding folders.
-Finally, `real_time/moment_arm` contains Python auto-generated `C++` code for calculating the moment arm matrix (pre-computed symbolic representation) used linked on runtime depending on the model being used.
+The `scripts` sub-folder contains automatic Python scripts that compare real-time and offline results and generate files into the corresponding folders.
+Finally, `real_time/moment_arm` contains Python auto-generated C++ code for calculating the moment arm matrix (pre-computed symbolic representation) that is linked on runtime depending on the model being used.

-# Dependencies
+## Dependencies

 This project depends on several libraries: